-- (a) Ordinary maintenance; repair. - (1) Nothing in this local law shall be construed to prevent the ordinary maintenance and repair of any exterior architectural feature of a local landmark or property within a historic district that does not involve a change in design, building materials, color or outward appearance. - (2) The commission shall have the authority to, without public hearing and notice: - (a) Determine whether the proposed work constitutes ordinary maintenance and repair for which a certificate of appropriateness is not required;
+- (a) Ordinary maintenance; repair. - (1) Nothing in this local law shall be construed to prevent the ordinary maintenance and repair of any exterior architectural feature of a historic landmark or property within a historic district that does not involve a change in design, building materials, color or outward appearance. - (2) The commission shall have the authority to, without public hearing and notice: - (a) Determine whether the proposed work constitutes ordinary maintenance and repair for which a certificate of appropriateness is not required; - (b) Approve work which is considered replacement-in-kind; - (c) Approve work that is of any other type that has been previously determined by the commission to be appropriate for delegation to staff. - (b) No owner or person with an interest in a local landmark or property included within a historic district shall permit the property to fall into a serious state of disrepair so as to result in the deterioration of any exterior architectural feature which would produce a detrimental effect upon the property or the character of a historic district as a whole.
+Examples of such deterioration include: - All interior portions thereof which, if not so maintained, may cause or tend to cause the exterior portions of such improvement to deteriorate, decay, or become damaged or otherwise to fall into a serious state of disrepair; - (2) Deteriorated or inadequate foundation; - (3) Defective or deteriorated flooring or floor supports; - (4) Deterioration of walls or other vertical supports; - (5) Deterioration of roofs or other horizontal members: - (6) Deterioration of chimneys; - (7) Deterioration or crumbling of exterior stucco, mortar, plaster, or facades. - (8) Ineffective or inadequate waterproofing of exterior walls, roofs, or chimneys, including windows or doors; - (9) Any fault or defect in the building or structure which compromises the life and character of the building or structure. - (10) Deterioration of any feature so as to create a hazardous condition, which could lead to the claim that demolition is necessary for the public safety. - (c) Interiors: Every owner or person in charge of an improvement to an interior landmark shall keep in good repair: - (1) all portions of such interior landmark, and - (2) all other portions of the improvement which, if not so maintained, may cause or tend to cause the interior landmark contained in such improvement to deteriorate, decay, or become damaged or otherwise to fall into a serious state of disrepair.

-- (b) Approve work which is considered replacement-in-kind; - (b) No owner or person with an interest in a local landmark or property included within a historic district shall permit the property to fall into a serious state of disrepair so as to result in the deterioration of any exterior architectural feature which would produce a detrimental effect upon the property or the character of a historic district as a whole.
-Examples of such deterioration include: - (1) All interior portions thereof which, if not so maintained, may cause or tend to cause the exterior portions to deteriorate, decay, or become damaged or otherwise to fall into a serious state of disrepair; - (2) Deteriorated or inadequate foundation; - (3) Defective or deteriorated flooring or floor supports; - (4) Deterioration of walls or other vertical supports; - (5) Deterioration of roofs or other horizontal members; - (6) Deterioration of chimneys; - (7) Deterioration or crumbling of exterior stucco, mortar, plaster, or facades. - (8) Ineffective or inadequate waterproofing of exterior walls, roofs, or chimneys, including windows or doors; - (9) Any fault or defect in the building or structure which compromises the life and character of the building or structure. - (10) Deterioration of any feature so as to create a hazardous condition, which could lead to the claim that demolition is necessary for the public safety. - (c) Interiors: Every owner or person in charge of an improvement to an interior landmark shall keep in good repair: - (1) all portions of such interior landmark, and - (2) all other portions of the improvement which, if not so maintained, may cause or tend to cause the interior landmark contained in such improvement to deteriorate, decay, or become damaged or otherwise to fall into a serious state of disrepair. - (d) Every owner or person in charge of a scenic landmark shall keep in good repair all portions thereof. - (e) Maintenance shall be required, consistent with the Property Maintenance Code of New York State Uniform Fire Prevention and Building Code and all other applicable local regulations.
+- (d) Every owner or person in charge of a scenic landmark shall keep in good repair all portions thereof. - (e) Maintenance shall be required, consistent with the Property Maintenance Code of New York State Uniform Fire Prevention and Building Code and all other applicable local regulations.